satyabratjava/A-PERFECT-SINGLETON-CLASS--SINGLETON-DESIGN-PATTERN/README.md

 1:-if a class is having no state
 2:-if a class is having sharebale test across all the multiple classes 3:-if a class is having ReadOnly state
-But here we can not achive 100% singleton behaviour so we can not devlope 100% perfect singleton class in java

 conclusion:
 ===================
+But here we can not achive 100% singleton behaviour so we can not devlope 100% perfect singleton class in java

-    using traditional approach we can devlope 98%
+    using traditional approach we can devlope for 98%